-(1) The major portion of our caseload consists of investigations under the anti-(1) The major portion of our caseload consists of investigations under the antidumping and countervailing duty statutes (section 303 and title VII of the Tariff Act of 1930, 19 U.S.C. § 1303, 1671 et seq.)
+(1) The major portion of our caseload consists of investigations under the antidumping and countervailing duty statutes (section 303 and title VII of the Tariff Act of 1930, 19 U.S.C. § 1303, 1671 et seq.)
 Looking at recent trends, our title VII caseload declined from 185 new investigations in FY 1985 to 65 in FY 1988 and then increased to 78 in FY 1989.
 Staff now projects 60 new title VII investigations in FY 1990 and 75 in FY 1991.
 In the first four months of FY 1990 we instituted only 7 title VII cases compared to 34 in the same period for FY 1989.
 While our title VII caseload remains low, the individual cases tend not only to be more complex but to involve industries having large volumes of imported products.
-Recent investigations of certain small business telephone systems and all-terrain vehicles affected nearly \$700 million worth of imported products each, and the investihicles affected nearly \$700 million worth of imported products each, and the investigation of antifriction ball-bearings affected nearly \$400 million of imports.
+Recent investigations of certain small business telephone systems and all-terrain vebicles affected nearly \$700 million worth of imported products each, and the investi-

+While our title VII caseload remains low, the individual cases tend not only to be more complex but to involve industries having large volumes of imported products.
+Recent investigations of certain small business telephone systems and all-terrain vehicles affected nearly \$700 million worth of imported products each, and the investigation of antifriction ball-bearings affected nearly \$400 million of imports.
 The final antidumping investigations involving 3.5 inch microdisks and antifriction bearings consumed 4,183 and 5,024 hours of staff time, respectively.
 It is expected that the sophistication of the analysis required by our cases will continue to increase.
-Moreover, the Commission's new programs involving data verification and statistical support will increase somewhat the number of work-years devoted to each investiga-
+Moreover, the Commission's new programs involving data verification and statistical support will increase somewhat the number of work-years devoted to each investigation.

 (2) Among some of the Commission's more publicized investigations are the socalled escape-clause cases-that is, cases in which petitioners need not allege an unfair trade practice in order to obtain import relief.
 These cases are filed under section 201-or, for non-market countries, section 406-of the Trade Act of 1974 (19 U.S.C. §§ 2251 and 2436).
-They require the Commission to determine whether domestic industries are alieful. for inventor the Commission to determine whether domestic industries are alieful. tic industries are eligible for import relief and to recommend appropriate action to the President.
+They require the Commission to determine whether domestic industries are eligible for import relief and to recommend appropriate action to the President.

 During FY 1989, the Commission did not institute any escape clause or review investigations.
-Staff projects two escape clause investigations in FY 1990 and two in
+Staff projects two escape clause investigations in FY 1990 and two in FY 1991.

-FY 1991.